The Middelheim Interviews

 The Middelheim pieces resulted from a longterm research project at the Middleheim sculpture park in Antwerp, Belgium initiated by the artist Paul Hendrikse.
 He invited Nikolaus Gansterer (visual & sound artist), Alfonso Lingis (philosopher), Lilia Mestre (choreographer) and Martin Nachbar (performer) to transform the entire collection of the sculpture park into a unique performance, called "The Last Acquisition", which took place in early September 2007.

-Based on the expierences and the impact of the performance the radio play and sound piece "The Middelheim Interviews" (2008) by Nikolaus Gansterer and Paul Hendrikse, debates the incidents around the fictitious closure of the Middelheim Museum, which was the first open-air sculpture museum of Europe in Antwerp.
+Based on the expierences and the impact of the performance the radio play and sound piece "The Middelheim Interviews - An Inverted Park" (2008) by Nikolaus Gansterer and Paul Hendrikse, debates the incidents around the fictitious closure of the Middelheim Museum, which was the first open-air sculpture museum of Europe in Antwerp.
 The Belgian sculpture park that opened its doors in 1951 was abruptly closed down in the early Nineties.
 Prior to this a performance called "The Last Acquisition" took place that translated the museums entire collection into one single work.
 This performance is seen as the first step towards the closure of the Middelheim Museum.
 Visitors are invited to follow the acoustic trail of a journalist on her quest to discover what caused the parks' decay.
 By listening to a series of interviews with eyewitnesses the controversial history of this sculpture park unfolds.

 What has happened to this once so important museum, what was thereal reason behind the closure of its gates?
 Can we preserve the memory of a culture that has gone lost, and, if so, how far would we go to re-establish what is left of it?